All you need to know to plan a vist

 How big is the Dome?

 Our Standard Dome takes up a floor area of 6 metres x 7 metres.
 The height is 3.5 metres - and it is worth checking for suprise hanging projectors and lights!
 As a rule of thumb, we can fit about 30 people inside the Dome per show, but if you have older students or adults, you will need our larger Dome (which still requires 3.5 metres height, but takes up a larger 8 metres x 9 metres floor area).
 If you have classes of infants or juniors, you can get up to 40 inside this larger Dome!

 What does a venue need to provide?

 Dome visits need an indoor space large enough with a smooth, clean floor and access to mains power.
 The Dome can only be outside if housed in a floored marquee... otherwise it will blow away!

-Chemistry and Rocket shows require a space large enough to accommodate your audience and access to 2 tables and mains power.
-Chemistry shows also need hot water, but it does not need to be in the same room.
+Chemistry shows require a space large enough to accommodate your audience and access to 2 tables and mains power.
+Chemistry shows also need access to hot water (not needed in the same room) and benefit from high ceilings and the capability to isolate heat/smoke detectors, as these shows can involve freezing fog, fire, flashes and bangs.
 If some of your audience would benefit from being on benches or chair, it would be really helpful to have these nearby or set up at the start of the day.

 How does a timetable work?